 What is it like to work hands on with materials that are so special and symbolic to the client?

 It’s a sincere honor to be entrusted with keepsakes that carry such an intimate connection to someone else.
 I know what it’s like to work hands-on with materials that meant a lot to me, so I work very hard to connect personally with all of my clients from the very beginning to establish a level of trust.
 In many cases, it’s long-distance, and I want people to feel comfortable when they ship off their materials.
 I experience the materials that clients send to me as a treasured loan: I’m handed a small window into someone else’s life that I get to rework into something new and beautiful.
 It’s a delight.

 What’s the most interesting item you’ve ever included in a memorial quilt?

-There have been many interesting stories attached to the clothing that has made its way into my quilts – usually they are associated with the garments that highlight a person’s interests or life experience.
-The one item that stands out for me is less about its story as it is about my response to it: it was the only item that I didn’t want to cut apart.
-The garment was a man’s, Italian-made shirt that, in and of itself, was so beautifully made, it was all I could do to make the first cut.
-Of course once it was in pieces, I featured it prominently in the quilt, giving it star status.
+There have been many interesting stories attached to the clothing that has made its way into my quilts, usually they are associated with the garments that highlight a person’s interests or life experience.
+The one item that stands out for me is less about its story as it is about my response to it: It was the only item that I didn’t want to cut apart.
+The garment was a man’s Italian-made shirt that, in and of itself, was so beautifully made… Of course once it was in pieces, I featured it prominently in the quilt, giving it star status.